jhipster/jhipster-sample-app-websocket/src/main/webapp/bower_components/sockjs-client/README.md

    [HTML5 Websockets API](http://dev.w3.org/html5/websockets/) as
    closely as possible.
  * All the transports must support cross domain connections out of the box.
-It's possible and recommended to host SockJS server on different server than your main web site.
+It's possible and recommended to host a SockJS server on a different server than your main web site.
- * There is a support for at least one streaming protocol for every major browser.
+ * There is support for at least one streaming protocol for every major browser.
  * Streaming transports should work cross-domain and should support cookies (for cookie-based sticky sessions).
- * Polling transports are be used as a fallback for old browsers and hosts behind restrictive proxies.
+ * Polling transports are used as a fallback for old browsers and hosts behind restrictive proxies.
  * Connection establishment should be fast and lightweight.
  * No Flash inside (no need to open port 843 - which doesn't work